2005 Tour de France, Stage 1 to Stage 11: Stage 1

 The winning time of David Zabriskie was set early in the day - so early, in fact, that virtually none of the TV stations covering the Tour actually showed it.
 Zabriskie, who has also won a stage in the Vuelta a España and a time trial in the Giro d'Italia, put a powerful time in that few could approach.
 The best attempt was a run by Alexander Vinokourov, a teammate of Jan Ullrich, who came in 53 seconds back, putting him, for a time, in second place.
 Most of the other big names rode respectably, as with Landis, though Iban Mayo wound up four minutes behind the other GC contenders - a disappointment to be sure.
 Also disappointing was Joseba Beloki, who demonstrated that he has not returned to the form he had before his crash in the 2003 Tour.

-The big names this Tour, though, were expected to be Ivan Basso, Jan Ullrich, and, of course, Lance Armstrong — the final three starters.
-Basso performed respectably, coming in 18th, 1:53 back from Zabriskie - a perfectly respectable showing for someone who is not known as a time trialist.
-Ullrich also did well in 12th place, 1:12 back, especially considering that the day before he got into a gruesome crash with his team car in which he shattered the rear window as he flew through it.
-The real story, though, was Lance Armstrong, whose time trialing skills this year had been in doubt after a poor showing in the Tour de Georgia.
-After a small mishap where his foot fell out of the pedal at the start, he rode an incredible time trial, bridging the one-minute gap to Jan Ullrich with 3 km remaining.
-He finished two seconds behind Zabriskie, sending a clear message to anyone who thought he might be off form this year.
+The favorites of this Tour were expected to be Ivan Basso, Jan Ullrich, and Lance Armstrong — the final three starters.
+Basso finished 18, 1:53 back from Zabriskie.
+Ullrich finished in 12th place, 1:12 back, despite having a gruesome crash with his team car the day before, in which he shattered the rear window as he flew through it.
+Lance Armstrong, whose time trialing skills this year had been in doubt after a poor showing in the Tour de Georgia, rode an impressive time trial after a small mishap where his foot fell out of the pedal at the start, bridging the one-minute gap to Jan Ullrich with 3 km remaining; he finished two seconds behind Zabriskie.

 As for the other jerseys, Zabriskie won the first green sprinter's jersey, while the winner of the previous year's prologue, Swiss Fabian Cancellara, got the white young rider's jersey.